-On average, candidates typically complete the credential-only program in 3 years.
+On average, candidates entering the school psychology program prior to fall 2012 typically complete the credential-only program in 3 years.
 This includes 2 years of full time coursework (9-12 units per semester) and one year of full-time internship.
-Candidates completing the joint School Psychology/Educational Psychology master's program may take more time to complete the program than candidates who have earned a master's degree in a related field at another university.
-To complete the joint School Psychology/Educational Psychology program in 3 years, it is recommended that candidates complete 12-15 units per semester.
+Candidates completing the Joint School Psychology/Educational Psychology master's program may take more time to complete the program than candidates who are pursuing only the credential because they have earned a master's degree in a related field at another university.
+To complete the Joint School Psychology/Educational Psychology program in 3 years, it is recommended that candidates complete 12-15 units per semester.
 Due to course scheduling, candidates in either the Credential Only or Joint program should plan on completing the program in no less than 3 years.
-Below is a suggested course sequence for students in the credential only program and the joint school psychology/educational psychology programa:
+Below is a suggested course sequence for students in the credential only program and the joint school psychology/educational psychology program^a:

-Year 1 Year 2 Year 3 Summer Fall Spring Summer Fall Spring Fall Spring EDP 301 or 302 EDP 405 EDP 528 EDP 524A EDP 524B EDP 419 or 520, and/or COUN 601 EDP 525A EDP 525B EDP 520 or 605, and/or COUN 601 Any prerequisites EDP 579 EDP 641A EDP 517 EDP 641B EDP 560 EDP 536 EDP 642A EDP 527 EDP 642B
+Year 1 Year 2 Yea r 3 Summer Fall Spring Summer Fall Spring Fall Spring EDP 301 or 302 EDP 405 EDP 419 EDP 528 EDP 524A EDP 524B EDP 419 or 520, and/or COUN 601 EDP 525A EDP 525B EDP 520 or COUN 601; EDP 519 or thesis elective Remaining prerequisite EDP 579 EDP 641A EDP 517 EDP 698 (thesis req) or EDP 536 EDP 605 EDP 641B EDP 560 EDP 698 (thesis req) or EDP 541 or thesis elective or EDP 536 Comprehensive Exam EDP 642A EDP 527 EDP 642B

-Table 4.
+Table 3.
 Joint School Psychology /Educational Psychology Program Recommended Course Sequence